This three minute animation explores the symptoms of Bipolar

 - avoiding contact with other people.

-Mania is an extreme sense of well-being,
+You have an intense sense of well-being,

 thinking and judgement.
 You may believe strange things about